rfo909/CFT/README.md

 - For automation of all tasks

-CFT is a functional object oriented language, which is primarily used for manipulating files and directories and running external programs in the foreground or background.
+CFT is a functional object oriented language, which is primarily used for manipulating files and directories, and running external programs in the foreground or background.

 It lets you create functions that call global functions as well as member functions inside objects.
 All values are objects, and descriptions of all predefined functions are available via the "help" functionality.

 Useful for all levels of automation, from searching groups of files, to deploying software with dependencies.
-Communication with remote hosts is done by running SSH or PowerShell daughter processes.
+Communication with remote hosts is done by running external programs, typically SSH, SCP and PowerShell in daughter processes (foreground or background).

 CFT supports powerful templating, for creating custom configuration files.
-It also has internal access to the same parser as that which tokenizes the CFT language.
+It also has internal access to the same tokenizer which tokenizes the CFT language.
 The JSON parser is written in CFT itself.

-For situations where state is required, either in session or between sessions, or sharing data with parallel threads, a primitive database is integrated in CFT.
-It is thread safe, and provides a means of sharing values in a thread safe way, via the "synthesis" functionality, which converts values to code, using eval() to run the code and obtain (a copy of) the original value.
+For situations where state is required, either in session or between sessions, or when sharing data with parallel worker threads, a primitive database is included in CFT.
+It is thread safe, and provides a means for sharing values in a thread safe way, via the "synthesis" functionality, which converts values to code strings, and using eval() to run the code and obtain (a copy of) the original value.

 [Full Youtube tutorial](https://www.youtube.com/playlist?list=PLj58HwpT4Qy80WhDBycFKxIhWFzv5WkwO)

 Developed since spring 2018.
-On GIT since June 2020.
+On Github since June 2020.
 In daily use at work and at home.

 # Download and compile